marcopibbes/DLA_Labs_1-2-3/README.md

 ### 2. Set Up the Python Environment

-> ⚠️ **Note:** Due to compatibility issues between libraries (especially in Lab 2), you may need separate environments.
+> ⚠️ **Note:** Due to compatibility issues between libraries, you may need separate environments.

 #### Using Conda (Recommended)